zenhack/tempest/README.md

 To build these packages you will have to manually check out that branch on my fork and put it in the appropriate place in `$GOPATH`.

+Note: we use import path checking; you'll need to import things as e.g:

+    import "zenhack.net/go/sandstorm/grain"

+rather than directly via the URL for this repository.

 # Licensing

 Apache 2.0, both my stuff and the bits pulled from upstream: